MihmetCrido/Advent-of-Code/README.md

     `python advent_of_code.py 2023 --session-file my_session.json`

     This command uses a custom JSON file (`my_session.json`) to load the session cookie.
+    Clean up all year folders and subfolders:

+4. **Clean up all year folders and subfolders**:

+    `python advent_of_code.py --clean`

+    This command will permanently delete all year folders and their subfolders in the current directory after a confirmation prompt.

 ## File and Directory Structure